Charles D. Brown II

-Charles D. Brown II is an American physicist and postdoctoral researcher at the University of California, Berkeley, studying many-body physics of ultracold atoms in optical lattices.
+Charles D. Brown II is an American physicist and professor at Yale University, studying many-body physics of ultracold atoms in optical lattices.
 Brown is also a lead organiser of #BlackInPhysics week, a campaign to recognise and amplify the scientific contributions of Black physicists.

 Early life and education

 Brown studied physics at the University of Minnesota, Twin Cities, receiving a Bachelor of Science in 2013.
 During his undergraduate studies, he carried out a 10-week research placement at the University of Chicago supported by the National Science Foundation.

 He obtained a PhD in physics from the Yale University in 2019, focusing on quantum fluid dynamics.
 His thesis investigated the optomechanical properties of superfluid liquid helium drops.
 Specifically, he studied the interaction between optical modes and surface vibrations of magnetically levitated superfluid drops.
 Brown received the Leigh Paige Award (2013) and the D. Allan Bromley Fellowship for Graduate Research in Physics (2017) from Yale.
 He was also awarded a Ford Foundation Dissertation Fellowship in 2018.

 During his graduate studies, Brown was a student representative on the Board of the National Society of Black Physicists.
 He also co-founded the Yale League of Black Scientists.